Telmooo/jpass/docs/mutation_testing.md

 After these changes, the class ``XMLConverter`` and, by extension, the `jpass.xml.converter` had a line and mutation coverage, and test strength of 100%.

+## jpass.crypt.Aes256 | jpass.crypt.io.CryptInputStream | jpass.crypt.io.CryptOutputStream

+A total of four mutants survived on `Aes256`.
+Eight mutants on `CryptInputStream` and one on `CryptOutputStream`.

+However, they weren't explored for the smae reason as two of the mutants in `Cbc`.
+This class involves a lot of private methods and is the implementation of encryption methods, thus input manipulation in order to kill the mutants can be complicated to discover.

 ## jpass.data.EntriesRepository